digital-asset/daml/docs/source/concepts/glossary.rst

 The other services of the domain are the `mediator <#mediator>`__ and the `domain identity manager <#domain-identity-manager>`__.

-Private Contract Store
+Private contract store
 ======================

 Every participant node manages its own private contract store (PCS) which contains only contracts the participant is privy to.
 There is no global state or global contract store.

-Virtual Global Ledger
+Virtual global ledger
 =====================

 While every participant has their own private contract store (PCS), the `Canton protocol <#canton-protocol>`__ guarantees that the contracts which are stored in the PCS are well-authorized